trainr3kt/MemReader_BoF/README.md

 # MemReader BoF

-MemReader Beacon Object File will allow you to search and extract specific strings from a target process memory and return found bytes to the beacon output.
+MemReader Beacon Object File will allow you to search and extract specific strings from a target process memory and return what is found to the beacon output.

 I Want to give a shout out to [osok](https://github.com/osok) for helping create this